 Wisconsin |

-Contributions to a Wisconsin 529 plan up to $3,200 (any filing status) are deductible, with an unlimited carryforward |
+Contributions to a Wisconsin 529 plan up to $3,860 (any filing status) are deductible, with an unlimited carryforward |

-Some states do not offer state income tax deductions or tax credits for K-12 tuition, but distributions for K-12 tuition are state-tax free.
-These include Delaware, Kentucky, New Hampshire, North Carolina and Tennessee.
-In addition, 529 plans in Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming are eligible for K-12 distributions, but there is no state tax savings because there is no state income tax in these states.
+Some states do not offer state income tax deductions or tax credits for K-12 tuition, but distributions for K-12 tuition are state-tax-free.
+These include Delaware, Kentucky, New Hampshire, North Carolina, and Tennessee.

 What happens if your state is not on the list?

-If your state has not yet conformed to the new tax law, you are still eligible to take federal tax-free withdrawals to pay for elementary or high school tuition.
+If your state has not yet conformed to the new tax law, you can still take federal tax-free withdrawals to pay for elementary or high school tuition.
 However, you may be subject to state income tax on the earnings portion, and any income tax deductions or credits claimed may be subject to recapture.
 California also imposes a 2.5% state penalty tax on the earnings portion of non-qualified withdrawals, which includes distributions used to pay for K-12 tuition.

 Which 529 plans can be used to pay for K-12 tuition?